Quantum State Preparation of Normal Distributions using Matrix Product States: Introduction

 \section{Introduction}

 \blfootnote{Fidelity Public Information} Quantum state preparation is an important step in many quantum algorithms such as Monte-Carlo methods for quantum computers \cite{Montanaro2015}, quantum algorithms for systems of linear equations \cite{Harrow2009}, various quantum machine learning algorithms\cite{Kerenidis2017,Mitarai2018} and Hamiltonian simulation \cite{Childs2018,Low2019hamiltonian} which are expected to have broad applications in a variety of fields.
-In order for algorithms such as quantum amplitude estimation and Monte Carlo methods to provide quantum advantage, this state preparation procedure must be performed efficiently and with sufficiently low noise.
+In order for these algorithms to provide quantum advantage, this state preparation procedure must be performed efficiently and with sufficiently low noise.

-For Monte Carlo methods, random numbers sampled from a specified probability distribution are required as inputs.
-On classical computers, random number generation is generally based on the principle of applying transformations to uniformly distributed random numbers.
-The sources of error in this process must be carefully controlled, with the goal of being able to quickly and accurately generate a sufficient number of random samples for a desired task.
-Usually at least single-precision, or 32-bit, numbers are used, and in many cases double precision or higher may be necessary.

-Analogous to this, quantum speedup of Monte Carlo methods starts with preparing an initial state that encodes this probability distribution in the amplitudes of a quantum state.
-This state preparation should ideally (1) be efficient (scale polynomially in the number of qubits), (2) be robust to noise, (3) have controllable precision, (4) be deterministic (work without post-selection), and (5) have efficient circuit construction.
-In this paper, we present a method that fulfills all of these goals for the normal distribution, and can also be extended to other smooth distributions.
-We demonstrate this on a trapped ion quantum computer up to 20 qubits, which puts us not far from the regime of single precision accuracy.

 Previously, in the literature, many near-term techniques have been proposed to realize quantum state preparation, including numerical integration \cite{Grover2022, Carrera2021} and quantum generative adversarial networks \cite{Zoufal2019,Zhu2022}.
 Refs. \citeonline{Carrera2021,Zoufal2019,Zhu2022} also experimentally implemented their state preparation protocols.
 However, there is a lack of study into their efficiency.
-There have also been fault-tolerant proposals for quantum state preparation \cite{Sun2021,Zhang2022,Rattew2022}, with theoretical guarantees in terms of convergence, circuit depth, and the number of ancillas.
+There have also been fault-tolerant proposals for quantum state preparation \cite{Sun2021,Zhang2022,Rattew2022,McArdle22}, with theoretical guarantees in terms of convergence, circuit depth, and the number of ancillas.
 However, due to their high resource requirements, these techniques cannot be realized experimentally on near-term devices.
+On the other hand, Refs. \citeonline{Sanders19,Bausch2022} considered black-box state preparation which assumes the existence of an oracle that produces target coefficients.
+This unfortunately does not allow an end-to-end implementation.

 In this work, we make use of matrix product states (MPS) which are an interesting class of quantum wave functions whose probability amplitudes can be described using a specific tensor structure.
 MPS based algorithms are some of the most powerful classical numerical techniques for manipulating large scale quantum states \cite{Schollwock_2011}.
 These states were originally studied in the context of the density matrix renormalization group (DMRG) algorithm \cite{white1992density,PhysRevB.48.10345} and used mainly for simulating the ground states of local many-body quantum systems.
 The key property is that the amount of entanglement is the relevant quantity which controls the efficiency of the MPS representation \cite{VidalLatoreKitaev, latorre2004ground}.
 Since their initial discovery, these tensor network structures and their associated algorithms have grown in popularity and have been applied to many different areas of quantum information theory \cite{Vidal2003, Verstraete2006}.